ccbogel/QualCoder/README.md

 `pyinstaller -w -n "QualCoder-3.1" --icon=QC_Logo.ico --onefile qualcoder/__main__.py`

-The execuable file will be inside a folder called dist
+The executable file will be inside a folder called dist

 This 'file' contains all the python modules packaged up for use on that operating system, and can be shared to others who use the same operating system.